theagegupta/NextStep/README.md

-index.html - contains the hope page of NextStep
+index.html - contains the home page of NextStep